Mel Renfro: Professional career

 Renfro was drafted in the second round of the 1964 NFL draft, 17th overall, by the Dallas Cowboys.
 The selection delayed the draft for six hours, while the Cowboys sent a doctor to check an injury he suffered on his wrist.

-Although Renfro had won many accolades as a running back and at the time, teams put their best athletes on the offensive side of the ball, Tom Landry, looking to build a dominating defense, decided to start him at safety.
-As a rookie, Renfro had an impressive season by leading the team with seven interceptions, the NFL in both punt return and kickoff return yardage (including a franchise-record 273 total return yards against the Green Bay Packers) and culminated his great campaign with an invitation to the Pro Bowl.
+Cowboys coach Tom Landry, looking to build a dominating defense, started Renfro at safety.
+As a rookie, Renfro led the team with seven interceptions, led the NFL in both punt return and kickoff return yardage (including a franchise-record 273 total return yards against the Green Bay Packers), and received an invitation to the Pro Bowl.
 The 30 yards per kick-off return average he posted in his second year (1965) still remains a franchise record.

 In 1966, despite Renfro coming off an All-Pro season at safety, the Cowboys named him their starting halfback in an effort to improve its offense.
 He was injured in the opening game against the New York Giants and replaced by Dan Reeves, who was so impressive that Renfro was moved back to defense when he returned to action and would end up being named to the All-Pro team again.

 Renfro was switched to cornerback in his fifth season.
 The speedy Renfro (4.65 40-yd dash) became an exceptional threat to wide receivers, leading the NFL with 10 interceptions in 1969.
 Renfro was selected to the Pro Bowl in each of his first ten seasons in the league, including five All-Pro selections in 1964, 1965, 1969, 1971 and 1973.
 He was named the offensive MVP of the 1971 Pro Bowl for his two punt return touchdowns.